 IQAir HealthPro Air Purifier

-This air purifier is considered to be the best available for those that suffer from asthma, allergies, or chemical sensitivities.
-Considering that it is the first choice for almost every hospital and medical facilities it proves that it is the best there is.
+This air purifier is considered the best available for asthma, allergies, or chemical sensitivities.
+Considering that it is the first choice for almost every hospital and medical facilities, it proves that it is the best there is.
 Using its Hyper-HEPA filter and forced state filtration system, this air purifier can stop even particles small as point zero three microns.
-This means that viruses dust mites and pet dander will be a thing of the past.
+This means that viruses, dust mites, and pet dander will be a thing of the past.